-Message Class – Generating Hint and Autocomplete
+Message Class – Status Messages, Hints and Autocomplete

 GUI relies on Logic to generate hint messages while the user is typing.
-Logic relays these requests to ActionHintSystem which does the actual processing.
-By moving the user input through a decision tree, the ActionHintSystem will generate the corresponding Message objects to either display a hint or perform an autocomplete operation.
+Logic relays these requests to ActionHintSystem to do the actual processing.
+By moving the user input through a decision tree, ActionHintSystem generates the corresponding Message objects to either display a hint or perform an autocomplete operation.

-A Message object encapsulate the information shown in Figure 11.
+A Message object encapsulates the methods and fields shown below: